Links and Downloads

 Dining off campus

-There’s a variety of establishments just a block away from Rocket Hall including fast food, sit-down restaurant/bar, coffee shop, and party store.
+There are a variety of establishments just a block away from Rocket Hall including fast food, sit-down restaurant/bar, coffee shop, and party store.
 Many other eating establishments are within 10 -15 minutes driving from campus.

 11. Audio and Video Taping in Class